 Semyon Bychkov is joined by Uzbek pianist Behzod Abduraimov in this double-bill of modern Russian classics.

 Schubert's lyrical 'Unfinished' 8th Symphony leads off this charismatic concert and concludes by featuring Anton Bruckner's sacred 9th.

-Enjoy this exceptional performance featuring our soprano in Mendelssohn's 'Lobgesang'.
+Enjoy this extraordinary performance with our soprano in Mendelssohn's "Lobgesang".